The Pittsburgh Steelers history vs. the Washington Redskins includes 77 contests played over the course of 83 years.

 The offseason also saw Snyder the first of many off season Lombardi Trophies by signing any and every big name free agent the Redskins could fit under their salary cap.
 Washingtonians drank the Kool-Aid.
 Deion Sanders signing earned a front page story in the Washington Post and 2 and a quarter full pages from the sports section.
 Fans called into radio shows predicting an undefeated season.

-Prior to the season opener, an owner at the Wheaton Athletic Club remarked to a patron, “…I’m tired of hearing about Tampa’s injured players.
+Prior to the season opener, an owner at the Wheaton Athletic Club remarked to a patron, “…I’m tired of hearing about their injured players.
 A win is going to be a win.”
 The client’s response, “Yeah.
 And a Super Bowl is gonna be a Super Bowl.”

 - Given that the Steelers were coming off a 6-10 season, Redskins fans figured the final game at Three Rivers Stadium would be a road sign route to Lombardi number 4.
 If they thought of it at all.